IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Experimental Databases and Setup

 \subsection{Corpus Description}

-We conduct experiments on four popular benchmark datasets for PLL, including CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning}, MNIST \cite{lecun1998gradient} and Kuzushiji-MNIST \cite{clanuwat2018deep}.
+We conduct experiments on three benchmark datasets, including CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning}, and Kuzushiji-MNIST \cite{clanuwat2018deep}.
 We manually corrupt these datasets into noisy partially labeled versions.
 To form the candidate set for clean samples, we flip incorrect labels to false positive labels with a probability $q$ and aggregate the flipped ones with the ground-truth label, in line with previous works \cite{lv2020progressive, wen2021leveraged}.
 After that, each sample has a probability $\eta$ of being a noisy sample.
 To form the candidate set for each noisy sample, we further select a negative label from the non-candidate set, move it into the candidate set, and move the ground-truth label out of the candidate set.
 In this paper, we denote the probability $q$ as the ambiguity level and the probability $\eta$ as the noise level.
-The ambiguity level controls the number of candidate labels and the noise level controls the percentage of noisy samples.
+The ambiguity level controls the number of candidate labels, and the noise level controls the percentage of noisy samples.
 Since CIFAR-100 has 10 times more labels than other datasets, we consider $q\in \left\{0.01, 0.03, 0.05\right\}$ for CIFAR-100 and $q\in \left\{0.1, 0.3, 0.5\right\}$ for others.

-On MNIST, we find that all methods can achieve high accuracy at the low noise level $\eta=0.1$.
-Hence, we choose more challenging conditions for this dataset.
-Specifically, we consider $\eta \in \left\{0.2, 0.3, 0.4\right\}$ for MNIST and $\eta \in \left\{0.1, 0.2, 0.3\right\}$ for others.
+In addition to the aforementioned datasets, we also provide practical application scenarios for noisy PLL.
+Facial expression recognition is important for enhancing user experience in human-computer interaction.
+Due to the complexity of emotions, different annotators assign distinct labels to the same image, resulting in a possible lack of ground-truth labels in the candidate set and causing the noisy PLL problem.
+RAF-DB \cite{li2017reliable} is one of the most commonly used datasets in this field, where each sample is labeled by approximately 40 annotators.
+This paper leverages the proportion of dominant emotions as the reliability score and selects samples with high scores to form the test set.
+For example, if a sample is labeled \emph{happy} 10 times, \emph{sad} 8 times and \emph{neutral} 2 times, its reliability score is $10/(10+8+2)=0.5$.
+This process ensures that different methods are evaluated on reliable samples and improves the persuasiveness of evaluation results.